-In 1911, Max Frisch, a Swiss writer, was born.
+In 1911, Max Frisch, one of the classic authors of Swiss literature, was born.

-In 1912, SUVA was attributed to Lucerne.
+In 1912, the later SUVA was assigned to Lucerne.

 In 1917, Swiss neutrality was seriously questioned by the short-lived Grimm–Hoffmann affair.